-Today’s vehicles can last longer than ever before thanks to improved technology and standards.
+Today’s vehicles and engine can last longer than ever before thanks to improved technology and standards.
 Therefore, with close attention to scheduled maintenance and service, you can extend the life of your investment at least 200,000 miles.
 Here are a few tips to get you there:

 Use High-Quality Oil and Filters